douglascraigschmidt/LiveLessons/Java8/README.md

 . ex27 - This example shows how to apply Java 9 timeouts with the Java
          completable futures framework.

-. ex28 - This example shows how to implement the Singleton pattern
+. ex28 - This example shows several ways to implement the Singleton
-         via Java AtomicReference.
+         pattern via Java AtomicReference and volatile.

 . ex29 - This example shows how to combine the Java sequential streams
          and completable futures framework to generate and reduce